 Sentinel: Is a leather square with the top two sides laced on one side with white, the other with red and the bottom two sides blue.
 It is awarded to a staff member after four successful summer seasons at Camp Parsons alone.
 The Sentinel is a member of the Council of the Marmot.

 Defender: Is a square with the two top sides laced in red, the bottom containing one side in white the other blue.
-This is awarded to a staff member who has successfully completed five full summers at Camp Parsons alone AND has been an Area Director (directorships determined by the Management and the Council of the Marmot).
+This is awarded to a staff member who has successfully completed five full summers at Camp Parsons alone AND has been an Area Director.
 The Defender sits on the Council of the Marmot.

 Marmot: Is a square entirely laced in blue.
 It is awarded to a staff member who has successfully completed six full seasons at Camp Parsons alone AND has served as Program Director, Ranger, or Camp Director.
 The Marmot sits on the Council of the Marmot.